spraja08/GenAIMetroMap/README.md

 ---
 ### 7. Supervised Fine-Tuning

+Advanced techniques for adapting pre-trained models to specific tasks, from full fine-tuning to efficient methods like LoRA and QLoRA.
+This section covers practical approaches to model adaptation while managing computational resources.

 * **Full Fine-Tuning:** Updating all model parameters on a labeled dataset to specialize the model for a specific task.
 This approach is computationally intensive but yields the best performance for high-resource tasks.
 * **LoRA, QLoRA:** LoRA (Low-Rank Adaptation) - Fine-tuning a smaller subset of parameters (low-rank matrices) while freezing most of the model, making it memory-efficient and faster.
 QLoRA (Quantized LoRA) - An enhancement of LoRA that uses quantization to reduce memory requirements further, enabling fine-tuning of large models on commodity hardware.
 * **Fine-Tuning Tools:** Frameworks and libraries that simplify the fine-tuning process by providing pre-built utilities for dataset loading, training loops, and evaluation.
 Hugging Face's [Parameter-Efficient Fine-Tuning](https://huggingface.co/docs/peft/en/index), [DeepSpeed](https://www.deepspeed.ai/), and [Accelerate](https://github.com/huggingface/accelerate)